-Assuming capacity means that the person is approached with the assumption that they can make the decision.
-Capacity should be assumed unless properly established that the person lacks capacity and that there is a 'causative nexus,' a link between the make the decision and the identified impairment in the diagnostic threshold.
+Capacity should always initially be assumed, i.e. the person should be approached with the assumption that they can make the required decision unless it is properly established that the person lacks capacity for the specific decision and that there is a 'causative nexus'.
+This is a link between the ability to make the decision and the identified impairment in the diagnostic threshold.
 It is not possible to simply state that someone has a condition and therefore lacks capacity.
 It should not be assumed that a person cannot make a decision on the basis of a diagnosis or their presentation.

-A lack of capacity cannot be established merely by reference to a person's age or appearance or condition, or an aspect of their behaviour which might lead other to make unjustified assumptions about their capacity.
+A lack of capacity cannot be established merely by reference to a person's age or appearance or condition, or an aspect of their behaviour which might lead others to make unjustified assumptions about their capacity.

-For the purposes of the Act, a person lacks capacity in relation to a matter if at a material time he \ she is unable to make a decision for him \ herself in relation to the matter because of an impairment of, or a disturbance in the functioning of, the mind or brain.
+The MCA explains that a person lacks capacity in relation to a specific decision at a specific time if he/she is unable to make the decision for him / herself because of an impairment of, or a disturbance in the functioning of, the mind or brain (whether temporary or permanent).